Lines now open

 It can take time to remember what you did when you last revised if you weren’t organised.
 Some people might even be put off completely if it’s an ordeal to get back into it.

-Taking Breaks
+Taking breaks

 LD | How to revise for GCSEs| taking breaks

-When revising it’s important to give yourself breaks throughout to give your brain some time to digest the information.
+When revising for GCSEs, it’s important to give yourself breaks throughout to give your brain some time to digest the information.
 It also helps breakdown your revision session into more manageable chunks so it’s not as overwhelming.

 We advise you not to go on your phone within these breaks as they’re too distracting.

 Studies suggest that it takes 23 minutes to regain focus after being distracted.
-And if you’re only revising for an hour with a break in between the second half won’t count for much.
+And if you’re only revising for an hour with a break in between, the second half won’t count for much.

 Instead, consider reading a book or taking a walk around the block.
-This will allow your brain some downtime without it being too hard to get back into revision.
+This will allow your brain some downtime without it being too hard to get back into GCSE revision.

-Staying Motivated
+Staying motivated

-Sometimes we might lose sight of why we’re revising which causes us to lose momentum or stop completely.
+Sometimes we might lose sight of why we’re revising, which causes us to lose momentum or stop completely.

-When you lack motivation we encourage you to reflect on why you’re studying and what you’ll gain from your qualification.
+When you lack motivation, we encourage you to reflect on why you’re studying and what you’ll gain from your qualification.
 Remind yourself how far you’ve come and give yourself credit for all the work you’ve put in so far.

-It also helps to set yourself short term goals when you’re feeling overwhelmed.
-Instead of focusing on the bigger picture just take one step at a time.
+It also helps to set yourself short-term goals when you’re feeling overwhelmed.
+Instead of focusing on the bigger picture, just take one step at a time.

 For example, setting goals such as: